 University of Miami, 2004, B.A.
 Psychology, Minors in Sociology and Business Management

 Licensed Clinical Social Worker in the states of

 Ohio I. 2203655

-Yes!
-We accept private pay through credit card payments.
+We only accept private pay through bank or credit card payments.

 Do I pay per session?